-The Benjamin Franklin Institute of Technology offers limited housing through a relationship with Fisher College at the Stuart Street Hostel, in the Theater District.
-The Stuart Street Hostel is located near the Citi Wang Performing Arts Center and the Wilbur Theater, and is only a 10-15 minute walk to BFIT main campus.
+Benjamin Franklin Institute of Technology offers limited housing through a relationship with Fisher College at the Stuart Street Hostel in the historic Theater District of downtown Boston.
+The Stuart Street Hostel is located near the CitiWang Theater and the Wilbur Theater, and is only a 10-15 minute walk to BFIT campus.

-The Campus Activities Coordinator & Resident Director lives on site throughout the academic year.
-He or she will conduct monthly meetings at the residence hall to assist students with the transition to college, build community, create social opportunities through educational and social programming, and advise the Residence Hall Association.
+The Resident Director lives on site throughout the academic year.
+They will conduct bi-monthly meetings at the residence hall to assist students with the transition to college, build community, and create social opportunities through educational and social programming.
 Residence Life staff will review and enforce all policies of BFIT, Fisher College, and the Stuart Street Hostel.